lindsaywaldrop/foilstudy/README.md

 ## Instructions for Reproducing Results

 Please follow the steps below to reproduce the analyses.
-Note that several steps can be performed with either R or MATLAB, depending on your preference.

- 1. Clone the github repository or download the release and unarchive the code.
+Note that several steps can be performed with either R or MATLAB, depending on your preference.Start by cloning the github repository or download the release and unarchive the code.
 If running in RStudio, open the `foilstudy.Rproj` in RStudio.
+You may run the `install_R_packages.R` script in `./src/r-scripts/` folder to install the required R packages.

+Next, run the following scripts in order:

- 2. Generate the parameter spaces using grid sampling, gPC sampling, and neural network sampling.
+ 1. Generate the parameter spaces using grid sampling, gPC sampling, and neural network sampling.
-    * MATLAB: open and run all lines `./doc/Generating_points_MATLAB.mlx` in MATLAB.
+    * MATLAB: open and run all lines `./doc/1-Generating_points_MATLAB.mlx` in MATLAB.
-    * R: open and run all lines `./doc/Generating_points.Rmd` in RStudio.
+    * R: open and run all lines `./doc/1-Generating_points.Rmd` in RStudio.
 (Note: NN sampling is not yet implemented in R!)
- 3. Generate the airfoil files required to run in XFOIL.
+ 2. Generate the airfoil files required to run in XFOIL.
-    * MATLAB: Open the `./doc/Creating_cambers_MATLAB.mlx` in MATLAB and run all lines.
+    * MATLAB: Open the `./doc/2-Creating_cambers_MATLAB.mlx` in MATLAB and run all lines.
-    * R: Open the `./doc/Creating_cambers.Rmd` file in RStudio and run all lines, including the last code chunk which requires that a line be uncommented.
+    * R: Open the `./doc/2-Creating_cambers.Rmd` file in RStudio and run all lines, including the last code chunk which requires that a line be uncommented.
- 4. (MATLAB Only) Open the `./doc/xfoil_step.mlx` file MATLAB and run all sections.
+ 3. (MATLAB Only) Open the `./doc/3-xfoil_step.mlx` file MATLAB and run all sections.
 Note that this will take several hours to complete.
 Results are included in the project folder `./results/`, so it is not necessary to complete this step if only using R.
- 5. Open the `Visualizing_results.Rmd` in `doc/` and run all lines.
+ 4. (R Only) Open the `4-Visualizing_results.Rmd` in `doc/` and run all lines.
 This will provide information on the raw results of the simulations.

-To reproduce the surrogate construction and analysis:
+ 5. (R Only) Open the `5-creating _surrogates.Rmd` in `doc/` and run all lines.
+This will provide space to generate the gPC and NN surrogates, including training the neural network model.

+__Note:__ each RMD should have the Knit directory to `project` to successfully knit the document.

+## More Information on Surrogate-construction Methods

+There are code tutorials available for generalized polynomial chaos (R: `gPC_primer.Rmd`) and neural networks (R: `nn_primer.Rmd`).
+These use general examples to create surrogates and can be used as a code basis for your analysis.
+These tutorials, and the Creating Surrogates files, also include notes about using each method but should not be considered exhaustive on either method.
+Specialized expertise is required to use these methods to produce meaningful results for your system.